arizonaCameraLab/ASDP_Render_Module/README.md

 - **Estimate target lateral location:**
     - Generate an as-designed camera calibration JSON file for the camera to be calibrated.
 This has the camera's center of rotation as the center of helicopter space with the +X axis pointing towards the axis the gimbal will rotate around for +pitch and the +Z axis pointing up.
-The offset from the gimbal's center of rotation to the camera's center of projection is specified in the gimbal.json configuration file.
+(The offset from the gimbal's center of rotation to the camera's center of projection is specified in the gimbal.json configuration file.)
+If the camera is mounted right-side-up and we're using camera 1 then running `python Make_Camera_Config_File.py --simulation --output 1.json --serial 1` will generate a reasonable starting point.
+If the camera is mounted upside-down, then the `--upside_down` option should be added to the command line.
+For visible-light cameras, add `--color_gain 64.04`.
-    - Generate an as-designed target location JSON file for the two targets to be used in calibration.
+    - Generate a **targetConfig.json** target location JSON file for the one or two targets to be used in calibration.
+      This holds an array of target objects named **targets**, each of whose entries have an **id** field that is a unique integer and a **positionMeters** field that is an array of three floats.
+The position is the center of the target in meters in helicopter coordinates.
+Its distance from the camera center must be very accurate; its lateral position will be optimized during the procedure.
     - Generate a **gimbal.json** file to describe the gimbal configuration (see util/gimbal.json for an example).
 Its "name" field selects which physical gimbal to use: "Zaber_X_G_RST" or "iOptron_CEM40", and its "pitchFirst" field specifies whether the gimbal is rotated first around the X or Z axis